knokko/np-schedulability-analysis/include/reconfiguration/docs.md

 ## The flow
 I added a `--reconfigure` argument to the CLI.
 When present, the tool will call `NP::Reconfiguration::Manager::run_with_automatic_reconfiguration(const Options options, Scheduling_problem<Time> problem)`.
-The `run_with_automatic_reconfiguration` will check whether the given problem is schedulable.
+The `run_with_automatic_reconfiguration` function will check whether the given problem is schedulable.
 If it's already schedulable, it will just print `The given problem is already schedulable` and quit.

 If it's not schedulable, it will try a number of *reconfiguration strategies* to find potential adaptations that would make